GoogleChrome/developer.chrome.com/site/en/blog/pop-ups-theyre-making-a-resurgence/index.md

 }
 ```

-Up until this point, you've seen the use of `popovertoggletarget` to show a popover.
+Up until this point, you've seen the use of `popovertargetaction="toggle"` to show a popover.
 To dismiss it, we're using "Light dismiss".
-But, you also get `popovershowtarget` and `popoverhidetarget` attributes you can use.
-Let's add a button to a popover that hides it and change the toggle button to use `popovershowtarget`.
+But, you also get `popovertargetaction="show"` and `popovertargetaction="hide"` attributes you can use.
+Let's add a button to a popover that hides it and change the toggle button to use `popovertargetaction="show"`.

 ```html
 <div id="code-popover" popover>